franklintiel/django-semantic-ui/README.md

 - 1.1.0: Logic updated to install / uninstall django-semantic-ui, new settings added.
 - 1.1.1: Bugs fixed related with the semantic files path.
 - 1.1.2: README.md updated
+- 1.2.0: New templatetags added to load the main javascripts, stylesheets and jquery_url